GraphQLAPI/graphql-api-for-wp/docs/en/about.md

 <tr>
 <td>
 <p>
-Get access to the <a href="https://github.com/GraphQLAPI/graphql-api-for-wp/projects/2">sponsorship-based features</a>:
+Get access to the <a href="https://github.com/GraphQLAPI/graphql-api-for-wp/projects/2">sponsorship-based features</a>, as soon as they are implemented:
 </p>
 <p>
 ✅ Complete GraphQL schema<br/>
 ✅ Additional access control rules<br/>
-✅ Integrations with popular plugins (WooCommerce, Gravity Forms, Easy Digital Downloads, and others)<br/>
+✅ Integrations with popular plugins<br/>
-✅ Many others
+✅ <a href="https://github.com/GraphQLAPI/graphql-api-for-wp/projects/2">Many others</a>
 </p>

 </td><td>